jessfraz/blog/content/post/the-life-of-a-data-byte.md

 architecture enables the short read times required for the random access of microprocessor instructions.
 NOR Flash is ideal for lower-density applications that are mostly read only.
 This is why most CPUs load their firmware, typically, from NOR flash.
-Masuoka and colleagues presented the invention of NOR flash in 1984 and NAND flash in 1987.
+Masuoka and colleagues presented the invention of NOR flash in 1984 and NAND flash in 1987[^27].

 In contrast, NAND Flash designers gave up the ability for random access in a tradeoff to gain a smaller memory cell size.
 This also has the benefits of a smaller chip size and lower cost-per-bit.
 NAND flash’s architecture consists of an array of eight memory transistors connected in a series.
 This leads to high storage density, smaller memory cell size, and faster write and erase since it can program blocks of data at a time.
-This comes at the cost of having to overwrite data when it is not sequentially written and data already exists in a block.
+This comes at the cost of having to overwrite data when it is not sequentially written and data already exists in a block[^28].

 ## 1991

-Let’s jump ahead to 1991 when a prototype solid state disk (SSD) module was made for evaluation by IBM from SanDisk, at the time known as SunDisk.
+Let’s jump ahead to 1991 when a prototype solid state disk (SSD) module was made for evaluation by IBM from SanDisk, at the time known as SunDisk[^29].
 This design combined a flash storage array, non-volatile memory chips, with an intelligent controller to automatically detect and correct defective cells.
-The disk was 20 megabytes in a 2 ½ inch form factor and sold for around $1,000.
+The disk was 20 megabytes in a 2 ½ inch form factor and sold for around $1,000[^30].
-This wound up being used by IBM in the ThinkPad pen computer.
+This wound up being used by IBM in the ThinkPad pen computer[^31].

 ## 1994